Glossary Subscription-Based Pricing

 Subscription pricing is one of the most common pricing models because it is often the most advantageous for both sellers and buyers.

-Businesses can anticipate revenue generation from subscription-based pricing since customers pay on a regular basis.
+Businesses can anticipate revenue generation from subscription-based pricing since customers pay a recurring fee.
 This predictability allows businesses to make better plans for the future and adjust their strategies accordingly.

-From an investment standpoint, predictable future revenue also increases the value of a company and makes it more attractive to potential investors.
+From an investment standpoint, predictable future revenue increases a company’s value and makes it more attractive to potential investors.

-Subscription-based pricing allows businesses to calculate how much revenue they can reasonably expect from each customer, making revenue forecasting much easier and more accurate.
+Subscription-based pricing enables businesses to estimate the revenue they can reasonably expect from each customer, making revenue forecasting much easier and more accurate.

 Customer retention is considerably less expensive than customer acquisition, and improving retention by 5% can drive profits up more than 5%.